Gas project attempts in South Africa “arduous”, says Wärtsilä boss

 Meanwhile, Agnevall notes that South African politicians appear to consider “the whole social dimension of making the transition” as being at “least as important as the sustainability transition”.

-Government ministers, including Gwede Mantashe, who had responsibility for energy policy until this year’s election, have openly sought to secure the future of the coal industry, which remains a major source of employment in several provinces, and continues to supply the vast majority of South Africa’s power today.
+Government ministers, including Gwede Mantashe, who had responsibility for energy policy until this year’s election, have openly sought to secure the future of the coal industry, which remains a major source of employment in several provinces, and continues to supply the vast majority of South Africa’s power today (Pictured above: Eskom’s Matimba coal powered power station in Lephalale).

 Many countries that currently rely on gas for a large share of their power generation are actively working to phase-out the fuel as they look to draw an ever-greater share of power from renewable sources.

-But gas engine power plants, which supply power when intermittent renewables are not generating, are still needed to mitigate the risk of blackouts in many countries, Agnevall argues.
+But gas-fired power plants, which supply power when intermittent renewables are not generating, are still needed to mitigate the risk of blackouts in many countries, Agnevall argues.

 “This is a transition,” he says.
 “It will take decades.”